-Anti-Inflammation Drugs.
-Most people are first treated with drugs containing mesalamine, a substance that helps control inflammation.
-Sulfasalazine is the most commonly used of these drugs.
-Patients who do not benefit from it or who cannot tolerate it may be put on other mesalamine-containing drugs, generally known as 5-ASA agents, such as Asacol, Dipentum, Lialda, Apriso, or Pentasa.
+Patients with Crohn’s disease and ulcerative colitis may respond differently to the various drugs in this class, so treatment regimens are unique to each individual.
+Most people are first treated with drugs containing 5-ASA, or 5-aminosalicylates, a substance that helps control inflammation.
+Mesalamine (Asacol, Pentasa, Lialda, Apriso) is the most commonly used of these drugs.
+Patients who do not benefit from it or who cannot tolerate it may be put on other 5-ASA-containing drugs, such as sulfasalazine (Azulfidine, Sulfazine), olsalazine (Dipentum), or balsalazide (Colazal, Giazo) Pentasa.
 Possible side effects of mesalamine-containing drugs include nausea, vomiting, heartburn, diarrhea, and headache.

-Immune System Suppressors.
+Immune system suppressors.
 Drugs that suppress the immune system are also used to treat Crohn's disease.
-Most commonly prescribed are 6-mercaptopurine or a related drug, azathioprine.
+Most commonly prescribed for refractory inflammatory bowel disease are 6-mercaptopurine (6-MP) or a related drug, azathioprine.
 Immunosuppressive agents work by blocking the immune reaction that contributes to inflammation.
 These drugs may cause side effects like nausea, vomiting, and diarrhea and may lower a person's resistance to infection.

-Biologics.
-Remicade is the first of a group of medications that blocks the body's inflammation response.
-The FDA approved the drug for the treatment of moderate to severe Crohn's disease that does not respond to standard therapies (mesalamine substances, corticosteroids, immunosuppressive agents) and for the treatment of open, draining fistulas.
-Remicade, the first treatment approved specifically for Crohn's disease, is a TNF substance.
-Other drugs in this class include Humira, Tysabri, and Cimzia.
+Remicade) is the first of a group of medications that blocks the body's inflammation response.
+The FDA approved the drug for the treatment of moderate to severe Crohn's disease and ulcerative colitis that does not respond to standard therapies (mesalamine substances, corticosteroids, immunosuppressive agents) and for the treatment of open, draining fistulas.
+Other drugs in this class include adalimumab (Humira), vedolizumab (Entyvio), natalizumab (Tysabri), golimumab (Simponi), and certolizumab pegol (Cimzia).
+Remicade, Entyvio, Humira, and Simponi are the biologics FDA-approved for use in those with ulcerative colitis.
 Biologics can have serious side effects and are usually used when more conventional therapy fails.

 Antibiotics.
-In inflammatory bowel disease antibiotics are used to treat bacterial overgrowth in the small intestine caused by stricture, fistulas, or prior surgery.
-For this common problem, the doctor may prescribe one or more of the following antibiotics: ampicillin, sulfonamide, cephalosporin, tetracycline, or metronidazole.
+In Crohn’s disease antibiotics are used to treat bacterial overgrowth in the small intestine caused by stricture, fistulas, or prior surgery.
+For this common problem, the doctor most commonly prescribes ciprofloxacin or metronidazole.